X

 General Info

 Sacramental Preparation for Confirmation is open to all incoming 8th through 12th grade students who are baptized and have received First Eucharist.
-Adults 18+ are encouraged to contact our parish office to determine the best route of preparation for the Sacrament.

-REGISTRATION CLICK HERE.
 Please call the parish office if you have any questions, 248-391-1621.

 Links for Current Confirmation Students: